ZhengKeli/zkl-knowedit-rome/README.md

 ### Installable as Python Package

-The original ROME is only project with a `requirements.txt` file, which is inconvenient for other projects to use as a dependency.
+The original ROME is a project even without a `requirements.txt` file, which is inconvenient for other projects to use as a dependency.

 With this new implementation, we can install it directly as a Python package,